CapstoneDesign2-WHEALTH/Whealth_HK-UI/HK.md

 Check for OFFICIAL_DOCUMENT's ```initHealthKit``` page

 3.After you grant permission options, you can use various methods in OFFICIAL_DOCUMENT.

 Here are some examples :

-getDateOfBirth : Getting birth data and age from Health App getLatestHeight :
+getDateOfBirth : Get birth data and age from Health App.

+getLatestHeight : Get height from Health App.

+saveWater : Set water info in specific y/m/d in Health App.

+With various methods, you can read/write various Health App Data.
+However, don't forget to grant permission in your options!

 ## Things To Notice.